AshIsAtWork/MolSim/submissions/assignment-4/Report.md

 **1. Checkpointing**
 To use the state of the molecules being part of a previous simulation as one of the inputs for a new simulation we implemented a [TxtWriter](../../src/fileHandling/outputWriter/TXTWriter/TxtWriter.h) that writes the state of all molecules to a txt file at the end of the simulation.
 You can activate this option by setting the flag `--saveState` over the command line.
 After the simulation a file called `checkpoint` should appear in your build folder.
 If you want to start a new simulation with these molecules, you can load them back in using `--loadState checkpoint`.
-The configuration of you simulation and adding additional particles or structures of particles like discs is done in the xml file.
+The configuration of the simulation and adding additional particles or structures of particles like discs is done in the xml file.
 Therefore, you can think of a checkpoint as additional input.
 For parsing the txt file, we extended the [TxtReader](../../src/fileHandling/reader/TxtReader/TxtReader.h) class that already existed.

 **2. The equilibration run**
 Before letting the drop falling into the liquid we need to prepare the liquid.
-Representing the liquid by a single cuboid hardly comes close to reality because in reality the molecules are not perfectly arranged in a mesh width with equal distance to each other.
+Representing the liquid by a single cuboid hardly comes close to reality because in reality the molecules are not perfectly arranged in a mesh with equal distance to each other.
 A solution is to let gravity act on the fluid first for some time so that the molecules can arrange naturally.
 Additionally, we use the thermostat to set the initial temperature of the liquid to `0.5`.
 This provides the following result:

 "Liquid" before equilibration.
 It has too much structure and does not look like a liquid at all.